jhogg41/gm-o-matic/README.md

 Bugs, comments and other requests to jhogg41 .a.t. gmail

 # Installation
-1. Install the gom_server django application.
-The directory env contains a suitable virtualenv.
+1. Recommend you create a virtualenv: virtualenv env source env/bin/activate pip install django pip install djangorestframework
-2. Make sure to change the security key in the main settings.py file!
+2. Change the security key in the gom_server/gom_server/settings.py
+3. Adjust database settings as you wish.
-3. Serve the gom_client as web root.
+4. Serve the gom_client directory as web root.
+5. Then point your favourite webstack at gom_server/wsgi.py (I use nginx/uwsgi).
+Serve as /api, not as root.